 Using the Feline Grimace Scale is generally simple and straightforward, and something you might be able to learn yourself.
 But remember, your veterinarian is the expert and will work with you decode your cat’s facial expressions and other pain indicators.
 No one action item, physical expression, or behavior alone is an indicator of pain.
 Your cat needs to be evaluated as a whole and in context to fully determine if your cat could be hurting.

 To use the Feline Grimace Scale, you will first need to download the simple training manual and follow the instructions.
 In it, you will see pictures and drawings of cats such as are shown below, and you then need to compare your cat’s face to those examples and rate each element of your cat’s facial expression from 0 to 2.
 It might help to take photos or video of your cat so that you can match their facial expressions against the examples.
 These can then be shared with your veterinarian to determine what the scores mean.
-This assessment may be an indicator of pain, but these changes may be also be due to something other than pain.
+This assessment may be an indicator of pain, but these changes may also be due to something other than pain.
 You should consult with your veterinarian to see if the assessment is needed.

 Here’s how you would score your cat’s possible pain level: